Theophilus Bamigboye: Later political career

-In April 2007 he competed on the Accord Party platform for governorship of Kwara State, without success.
+In April 2007 he unsuccessfully competed on the Accord Party platform for governorship of Kwara State.

 At one point in the campaign, gun wielding youths started shooting when Bamigboye was speaking at a rally of his supporters, but he escaped unharmed.

 Bamigboye appealed the electoral result where Dr Bukola Saraki had won the race for governor, claiming there had been widespread malpractices, corruption, violence, intimidation and exclusion of the photograph and logo of the Accord Party from the ballot papers, but in July 2008 an electoral appeal court upheld Saraki victory.

 In September 2009 Theophilus Bamigboye returned to the PDP and was reconciled with Olusola Saraki, father of the incumbent governor.
 He said that his decision to leave the PDP had been a mistake, and it was time to retrace his steps.
 He also said he would be willing to serve as governor of Kwara State if needed.